rolinmb/option-chain/README.md

 buildChainSurfaceLists(): returns two lists (Call and Put surfaces), where each list contains the same number of sublists (length = number of expration dates on the Option Chain) representing data for each expiration date for the individual Call or Put surface.
 Each surface sublist (representing a unique time to expiration) contains 3 sub-sublists;

 - Call or Put list
-    - list of unique Times to Expiration (equivalently the unique Expriation Dates) for that OptionChain
+    - List of unique Times to Expiration (equivalently the unique Expriation Dates) for that OptionChain
         - X list = Time to Expiration date (the unique time to expiration, constant values)
         - Y list = Strike Price of unique Expiration date (all strike prices of the specific time to expiration)
         - Z list = Caluclation for Call or Put Option at X,Y (calculated values for all strikes specific to that unique time to expiration)